thegetty/provenance-index-csv/README.md

 Suggested citation:

->Getty Research Institute®, _CSV exports of the Getty Provenance Index®_ (December 15, 2017), <https://github.com/thegetty/provenance-index-csv/releases/tag/v3>
+>Getty Research Institute®, _CSV exports of the Getty Provenance Index®_ (June 1, 2022), <https://github.com/thegetty/provenance-index-csv/releases/tag/v3>

 Note that a new tagged release will be made whenever any of these datasets are added or updated.
 A list of these tagged releases can be seen here: <https://github.com/thegetty/provenance-index-csv/releases>